chengsun/packer-ddk-conf/README.md

 **Known issues**:

-- Currently we need to manually setup the NFS ISO library on the Jenkins server, and then manually add it to the target XenServer host.
-It would be great if both of these could be automated.
-- figure out how to handle job abort gracefully
 - xenserver-ddk-files needs to be updated to quote `--build` before the DDK VM can actually build the hello world example.